Construction yields for partying in Aspen this weekend

 The city has one of the largest and most impactful projects in town right now.
 Work on the new 37,500-square-foot municipal office building has had a portion of Rio Grande Place closed for more than a month.

-On Wednesday evening, it was opened in both directions in preparation for Food and Wine’s 5K charity run, which starts and finishes in Rio Grande Park on Friday morning.
+On Wednesday evening, it was opened in both directions in preparation for Food and Wine’s 5K charity run, which starts and finishes in Rio Grande Park this morning.

 Come Monday, motorists should anticipate a lane closure on Rio Grande Place (alternating one way) for approximately a week while crews work on electric tie-in.
 After that, Rio Grande Place is expected to be open with minor interruptions depending on construction work activities until July 8.